 Florida Bail Bond / Arrest Warrant Lawyer

 My job as a bail bond / arrest warrant attorney is not only to help people after they have been arrested, but also to help them long before they’re scheduled for court.
-In a lot of cases, I provide guidance, advice, and resources for clients who are under investigation, or have a warrant out for their arrest.
+I provide guidance, advice, and resources for clients who are under investigation, or have a warrant out for their arrest.

 If you know there is a warrant out there hanging over your head, I can help relieve some of the stress right away.
 If you are afraid of getting arrested while you’re with your family or at work, or if you live in another state and don’t want to be extradited back to Florida, I can help.
 Contact me at (850) 243-6097 or request a free consultation online.